facusapienza21/Fermat-distance/README.md

 # Parameters
+---

         alpha: float
             Parameter of the Fermat distance.

         path_method: string ['FW','D','L']

             Options are:

                     'FW'    -- Computes the exact Fermat distance using the Floyd-Warshall algorithm.
-The complexity is O[N^3] where N is the number of data points.

                     'D'     --  Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.
-The complexity is O[N*(k*N*log N)]

                     'L'     -- Computes an approximation of the Fermat distance using landmarks and k-nn.
-The complexity is O[l*(k*N*log N)] where l is the number of landmarks considered.

         k: integer, optional
             Number of nearest neighbors to be considered.